intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/tensorflow.md

   .map(lambda image_label: decode_to_ndarrays(image_label))

 # TFDataset represents a distributed set of elements,
-# in which each element contains one or more Tensorflow Tensor objects.
+# in which each element contains one or more TensorFlow Tensor objects.
 dataset = TFDataset.from_rdd(train_rdd,
                              names=["features", "labels"],
                              shapes=[[28, 28, 1], [1]],